 July was so hot and dry that the vines began to shut down.
 Vegetative growth stopped, the ripening process stalled and the vines adopted emergency heatwave measures, concentrating all their efforts on staying alive with the meagre available water in the soil.
 The earliest-ripening Merlot grapes started to change colour, the so-called véraison process, towards the end of July, earlier than usual.

 Then, almost as the clocks chimed midnight on July 31, the weather changed completely.
 August was cool, cloudy and pretty miserable.
 Total sunshine hours for August were just 225, well below the average of 242 and overall rainfall was 22% higher than the August average, although this varied considerably throughout the region with the northern Médoc being slightly drier than average.
 In these very varied conditions the véraison was spun out over a much longer period than usual and many bunches included grapes of very different levels of ripeness, which may account for a certain greenness in some wines.
-The best châteaux however presumably found their sorting tables much more useful than for the bumptiously healthy 2005 crop.
+The best châteaux however presumably found their sorting tables (as above) much more useful than for the bumptiously healthy 2005 crop.

 The more humid weather brought with it the risk of rot, which intensified in September.
 Those who had sprayed early against rot were rewarded with healthy vines, but virtually all vignerons except the most careless worked particularly hard throughout August to trim leaves and sometimes berries to keep the bunches aerated and crop levels, already officially limited, low enough to concentrate flavour.
 "There were so many people amongst the rows, it looked like harvest time," observed wine merchant Bill Blatch of Vintex about August, the month when the Bordelais used in the old days to disappear on holiday.
 Anyone who had thinned their crop earlier risked their grapes being scorched by the exceptional July sunshine.